 - Acorn squash– smaller ones are easier to cut and halve.
 Try to pick out ones that are the same size so they roast evenly at the same time.

 - Rice– Opt for a healthier version like brown rice to really maximize the nutrition from this dish!

 - Soy sauce– The secret ingredient for this savory herb rice!

 - Butter– This adds the perfect base to the herb rice.

 - Mushrooms– Pre-sliced white mushrooms are perfect for this dish since it’s no fuss, you just toss in the pan.

 - Chicken bullion– my favorite thing to keep in stock!
-This chicken bullion is the best on the market and has an incredible flavor!

 - Spices– Garlic, onion, marjoram (or oregano- whatever you have in stock), thyme, and a pinch of salt.